 Sat 22 May ’2120:15 uurmain hall

 Price does not include € 2 service costs per ticket

-To keep waiting times down to an absolute minimum, this concert makes use of a cash-free interval.
-Interval drinks are included in your tickets: the perfect solution to enjoy your company and your drink as long as possible!
+To keep waiting times down to an absolute minimum, this concert will make use of the 'wallet-less intermission' concept.
+Visitors are asked to pay for their intermission drink in advance when ordering their tickets: the perfect solution for enjoying your company and your drink as long as possible!